dynamsoft-docs/barcode-reader-docs-mobile/programming/android/api-reference/barcode-result-item.md

 **Return Value**

-The decode text of the barcode.
+The raw decoded text of the barcode.

 ### getBytes

-Get the decode byte of the barcode.
+Get the raw bytes of the decoded barcode text.

 ```java
 byte[] getBytes()